-San Francisco is one of the cultural capitals of the US.
-Any night of the week, there are hundreds of events happening throughout the bay area.
+San Francisco is one of the cultural capitals of America.
+Any night of the week, there are hundreds of events happening throughout the Bay Area.
 It’s exciting to live in such a vibrant place, but it can also be overwhelming.
 So much to choose from, so little time to research and plan.
-How do we even know what’s good or what we're going to like?
+How do we even know what’s good or what we’re going to like?

-That’s why we created Reveler.
+That’s why I created Reveler.
 Think of us as your cultural stylists.
 When our curators send you a surprise pair of tickets each month to one of the best cultural events in San Francisco, we make a special night out effortless and meaningful.
-Our Insider’s Guide tells you everything you need to know to get the most out of your experience (your cheat sheet for the evening)!
-We include fun facts about the artists, playlists to get your ears primed, tips on what to look / listen for while you’re there, where to eat and drink nearby, and even what to wear!
-You tell us when you’re free, we'll take care of the rest!
+Our Reveler’s Guide tells you everything you need to know to get the most out of your experience—think of it as your cheat sheet for the evening!
+We include fun facts about the artists, playlists to get your ears primed, tips on what to look and listen for while you’re there, where to eat and drink nearby, and even what to wear!
+You tell us when you’re free, we’ll take care of the rest.

 In 2011, I co-founded Decoda — a chamber music collective based in NYC and an affiliate ensemble of Carnegie Hall.
 Our mission is to help audiences of all kinds make personally relevant connections with music.
 We do this by bringing people inside the creative process, whether that’s presenting our music in interactive ways or collaborating with community members to write their own compositions.
 We perform on stages around the globe, and we make it a point to bring the same music to communities where live music is rarely heard – schools, prisons, shelters, and hospitals.
 I am proud to be a part of such an inspiring group of artists.

 One of the craziest things I have done as a classical musician is go on tour with the 70s British rock band, Jethro Tull.
 It was me and eleven middle-aged men on a tour bus for a month (don’t worry they took very good care of me)!
 I wrote this song for the tour.